haskell-beam/beam/docs/tutorials/tutorial3.md

 link those tables up using relations, how to query tables using both the monadic interface and the list-like functions on queries.
 We saw ha few examples of using beam to generate advanced queries.
-More information on the Beam API is havailable on [hackage](http://hackage.haskell.org/package/beam).
+More information on the Beam API is available on [hackage](https://hackage.haskell.org/package/beam-core).
 Happy beaming!

 Beam is a work in progress.
 Please submit bugs and patches on [GitHub](https://github.com/haskell-beam/beam).